eclipse-ide/.github/CONTRIBUTING.md

 Now that you have the project set up, it's time to dive into the code!
 Open the project in Eclipse, find a part of the code you'd like to modify (e.g., fixing a bug or improving a feature), and make your changes.
 Even if you’re new to the codebase, this is a great way to get started and familiarize yourself with how everything works.

 💡 **Idea**: If you're not sure what to change in the code for now, you can edit the file `eclipse.platform/debug/org.eclipse.ui.console/plugin.properties` and modify line 17 to change the name of the console view.
 This is a simple way to make a visible modification and see your changes in action.

+_Of course this modification is possible if you downloaded the **eclipse.platform.ui** setup._

 ### Step 4: See Your Changes by Running the Project